 2. that the instructor reconsider the grade in light of what the committee discovered and that the instructor’s reconsidered grade will stand.

-3. that the committee recommends a change of grade to the Assistant Dean for Academic Affairs of the college.
+3. that the committee recommends a change of grade to the Associate Dean for Academic Affairs of the college.